ToumaKazusa3/WP-MTMCT/README.md

 If you are interested in WP-MTMCT dataset, please contact us by email ssjxjx@mail.ustc.edu.cn

-The code will be release soon.
+The complete code will be release soon.